Scientist – explorer

 Selected explored mountains and plateaus:

-All expeditions are completely unsupported – I always organize and manage all the logistics and the route myself, and never use any form of external help during expeditions.
+All expeditions are unsupported – I always organize and manage the logistics of the route myself, and do not use any form of external help during expeditions, besides the necessary local transportation (e.g., snow mobiles when approaching selected mountain massifs during expeditions that focus on climbing).

 The maximized metrics in my expeditions are: (1) the isolation and the distance from nearest civilization outposts (and thus indirectly logistics and transportation challenges) as well as (2) the severity of weather and climate.

-I am most interested in: (1) climbing remote peaks in full winter conditions in January–February (often previously unclimbed in winter) in the coldest parts of Siberia (e.g., Yakutia, Kolyma) and (2) traversing and exploring the most isolated mountain ranges (e.g., in Chukotka, Taimyr Peninsula, Central Siberian Plateau) all year round.
+I am most interested in: (1) climbing remote peaks in full winter conditions in January–February (often previously unclimbed in winter) in the coldest parts of Siberia (e.g., Yakutia, Kolyma), (2) traversing and exploring the most isolated mountain ranges (e.g., in Chukotka, Taimyr Peninsula, Central Siberian Plateau) all year round, and (3) photography, focusing on attempts to picture and express the isolation and remoteness of the visited mountains.

-I am an official athlete of La Sportiva, a company renowned for its highest quality mountaineering and climbing boots.
+I am an official ambassador / athlete of La Sportiva, a company renowned for its highest quality mountaineering and climbing boots.

 Some of the most interesting expeditions so far are: